dgarayr/amk_tools/UserGuide.md

     bokeh.plotting.output_file("Network.html",title="Network visualization for MOL")
 ```

 Alternatively, the more simple commandline script `amk_gen_view.py` allows to generate visualizations directly taking arguments from STDIN.
+If the corresponding directory is in the *PATH*:

-`$./amk_gen_view.py FINALDIR RXNFILE`, where **FINALDIR** is the folder containing AMK results and **RXNFILE** is the name of the RXNet file to be used (RXNet, RXNet.cg or RXNet.rel).
+`$amk_gen_view.py FINALDIR RXNFILE`, where **FINALDIR** is the folder containing AMK results and **RXNFILE** is the name of the RXNet file to be used (RXNet, RXNet.cg or RXNet.rel).
 Additional arguments that may be passed are:

 - **--barrierless**.
 Include the barrierless routes stored in *RXNet.barrless*.
 - **--vibrations NVIBR**.
 Add only *NVIBR* normal modes to the visualization.
 Default is -1, meaning that ALL modes are included.